EVTOL: Power

 Most current designs are powered by batteries, although some designs use hydrogen fuel cells.
 Currently, batteries suffer from low specific energy (causing range and thus safety issues).
 Fuel cells have previously suffered from lower specific power (which could be too low for vertical takeoff/landing), but newer designs claim to have solved this problem with much higher specific power.
 There are also proposals to use batteries for takeoff/landing, and hydrogen fuel cells for cruising.

 Use cases

 On-demand passenger services

-Many eVTOL's concept are for Air Taxi application.
+Many eVTOL concept models are designed for air taxi applications.
 For instance, Pipistrel, an Uber Elevate partner, is working on the Pipistrel 801, a 5 seats air taxi.
 Another example is Volocopter, which proposed its air taxi service called VoloCity, based on the Volocopter 2X.

 Parcels and deliveries

-The Google-owned company Alphabet has been offering an eVTOL UAV delivery service since 2020.
+The Google-owned company Wing has been offering an eVTOL UAV delivery service since 2020.
 Their drones are able to fly up to 100 km and carry up to 1.5 kg.
-Amazon Air and UPS are two others companies using drone delivery.
+Amazon Prime Air and UPS are two other companies using drone delivery.
 A German aerospace company called Wingcopter in collaboration with UNICEF has also delivered vaccines in Vanuatu in 2018.
 In 2020 wingcopter eVTOL drone was used to deliver COVID-19 test kits to Isle of Mull.